Study Tools

 The Wild Duck, a play by Norwegian playwright Henrik Ibsen, was first performed in 1884

 .
 It tells the story of Gregers Werle, a young man who returns to his hometown after fifteen years away.
 Gregers becomes involved in the lives of the Ekdal family, particularly that of Hjalmar Ekdal, a former classmate.
-As Gregers becomes increasingly entangled in the lives of the Ekdals’, he begins to question the nature of truth and the consequences of idealism.Explore a character analysis of Hialmar Ekdal, a plot summary, and important quotes.
+As Gregers becomes increasingly entangled in the lives of the Ekdals’, he begins to question the nature of truth and the consequences of idealism.Read the full play summary, an in-depth character analysis of Hialmar Ekdal, and explanations of important quotes from The Wild Duck.